Every Governor Who Became President, Ranked

 The one-term overachiever and the two-term contradiction

 James K. Polk is the efficiency outlier.
 He announced four goals, reduce the tariff, restore the independent treasury, settle Oregon, and acquire California, achieved all four, and declined to run again.
 The Oregon Treaty of 1846 and the Treaty of Guadalupe Hidalgo in 1848 added territory on the order of 800,000 square miles, the largest expansion after Jefferson's (National Archives).
 Historians rank him 18th overall, remarkable for a single term, though the Mexican War that delivered the Cession remains morally contested and the survey's equal justice category scores him near the bottom (C-SPAN, 2021).
+His Foreign Policy and Territory subscore of 19 is the highest below the Roosevelts; his Institutional Legacy of 11 reflects a record built on acquisition rather than durable institutions.

 The bottom of the table

 Andrew Johnson anchors the bottom with numbers that need no interpretation.
-Fifteen veto overrides, the most of any president (Senate.gov).
+Fifteen veto overrides, the most of any president, out of 29 vetoes cast (U.S. Senate).
 The first presidential impeachment, with acquittal by a single senator's vote in 1868.
 Open obstruction of the Reconstruction Acts and the Fourteenth Amendment.
 Historians rank him 43rd of 44, above only Buchanan (C-SPAN, 2021).
-He was a genuinely consequential Tennessee governor and the only senator from a seceded state to stay loyal to the Union.
-Only actions matter, and his presidential actions are the worst in the sample.
+His Domestic Record subscore of 3 and Institutional Legacy of 4 are the lowest on this list, and they are earned by the override record and the obstruction, not by opinion.
+His Foreign Policy and Territory subscore of 10 is the one bright line: the Alaska purchase closed on his watch in 1867.

 Does the governor's mansion actually prepare presidents?